BANKEX/PlasmaParentContract/README.md

 From this signature Plasma operator deduces a sender, checks that the sender is an owner of UTXOs referenced by inputs.
 Signature is based on EthereumPersonalHash(RLPEncode(Transaction)).
 Transaction should be well-formed, sum of inputs equal to sum of the outputs, etc

 ### Numbered signed transaction
+## This will change and become deprecated.
+Transaction number will be determined exclusively from the Merkle tree position
 An RLP encoded set with the following items:
 - Transaction number in block, 4 bytes, inserted by Plasma operator when block is assembled
 - Signed transaction, as described above